Cosmological Constant Effect on Charged and Rotating Black Hole Shadows: Conclusions and discussions

 \section{Conclusions and discussions}

 More recently, it has been remarked that the shadows of black holes has been considered as an active research subject encouraged by the finding of ETH international collaborations.
-Motivated by such activities, we have investigated the shadows of charged rotating black holes with a cosmological constant.
+Motivated by such activities, we have investigated the shadow of charged rotating black holes with a cosmological constant.
 For AdS geometries, we have elaborated two explicit models.
-First, we have studied shadow optical behaviors of the KN-AdS black hole.
-Then, we have dealt with the KS-AdS black hole built recently in \cite{14}.
-The key observation is that the shadows of both black holes exhibit cardioid-like shapes for particular regions of the $(a,b)$ moduli space.
+First, we have studied shadow optical behaviors of the KN-AdS black holes.
+Then, we have discussed the naked singularity shadows for a constrained region of the moduli space.
 In order to unveil more data on such optical behaviors of charged rotating black holes with a negative cosmological constant, we have provided a comparative study.
-Precisely, we have found that the KN-AdS black hole possesses a shadow radius less important than the KS-AdS one.
-However, the distortion is more relevant in the KN-AdS background.
+Precisely, we have found that the KN-AdS black hole possesses a small shadow radius compared to the KS-AdS one.
 These optical aspects have been consolidated by the energy emission rate and evaporation process.
 In such an investigation, relevant distinctions have appeared.
 Precisely, the KN-AdS energy emission rate is small compared to the KS-AdS one for some regions of the reduced moduli space $(a,b)$.
-Moreover, we have noticed that certain $(a,b)$ regions have different effects on the KN-AdS black hole compared to the KS-AdS one.
-An opposite behavior of the parameter $b$ for the slow rotation rate has been observed.
-Inspecting the effects of the cosmological constant on the studied black holes, we have found the moduli space regions favoring cardioid-like shadows for (A)dS backgrounds.

-This paper comes up with many questions.
+Moreover, we have noticed that certain $(a,b)$ regions have different effects on the KN-AdS black hole compared to the KS-AdS one.\\ A close examination reveals that the shadow of non-AdS KS and KN solutions have the same geometry.
+Moreover, this also includes the size for certain values of the rotation and the charge parameters \cite{Carlos}.
+This result has been recovered in the present study concerning the KS-AdS and KN-AdS solutions.
+For certain values of $a$ and $b$, we have obtained the naked singularity geometry (an arc on the sky), which is the no domain of outer communication, of two black hole solutions in the presence of a cosmological constant.
+A similar aspect has been observed for the Kerr–Newman–NUT black holes with a cosmological constant\cite{D1}.
+This paper comes up with many open questions.
 It would be of interest to inspect behaviors associated with non trivial backgrounds by considering either the effects of the spacetime dimension or external sources provided by DE and DM.
-It should be also interesting to make contact with theoretical and observational findings.
+It should be also interesting also to make contact with theoretical and observational findings.
 We hope to address elsewhere these open questions.